-Washington University in St. Louis annually seeks re-certification as a “Tree Campus USA,” which recognizes participants for their commitment to encouraging students and university personnel to care for the planet’s tree resources.
-Tree Campus USA is an initiative through the Arbor Day Foundation that has recognized 333 other universities for their dedication to their campus environment.
+Washington University in St. Louis annually renews “Tree Campus Higher Education” certification (formerly Tree Campus USA), which recognizes participants for their commitment to encouraging students and university personnel to care for the planet’s tree resources.
+Tree Campus Higher Education is an initiative through the Arbor Day Foundation that has recognized over 400 universities for their dedication to their campus environment.

 WashU is proudly meeting the criteria for recognition and beyond: creating a tree campus advisory committee, creating a campus tree care plan, creating a campus tree funding program, holding an Arbor Day observance, and completing a service learning project.